cedar-policy/cedar-docs/docs/collections/_policies/syntax-operators.md

 **Usage:** `<entity>.hasTag(<expr>)`

-Method that evalutes to `true` if the entity on the left has a value defined for the tag name specified on the right.
+Method that evaluates to `true` if the entity on the left has a value defined for the tag name specified on the right.
 Unlike for attributes with [`has`](#operator-has), for tags the tag name may be any (string-typed) expression, and does not have to be a string literal.
 Evaluation (and validation) produces an error if `<entity>` is not an entity or if `<expr>` does not evaluate to a string.

 In all other respects, `.hasTag()` behaves similarly to [`has`](#operator-has) except that it operates on tags instead of attributes.
 (And only entities, not records, can have tags.)